danobohud/clusTCR/tcr_compare/README.md

 *** Dependencies ***

-Software dependencies are listed in requirements.txt Please note that MUSCLE v3.8.1551 is required for production of WebLogo motifs.
-MUSCLE should be accessible on the system path, or alternatively a path to the user's MUSCLE executable can be customised using the -mp flag from the main.py python executable.
+Software dependencies are listed in requirements.txt

 GLIPH2 executables are provided for .osx and .centos machines in tcr_compare/modules/gliph2/lib/.
 A GLIPH2 webtool can also be accessed via http://50.255.35.37:8080/

+NB: in order to produce and save WebLogo motifs using the -n flag, you will need to install some pakages separately due to conflicts with the conda environment.
+1. Download and install MUSCLE from https://www.drive5.com/muscle/
+2. Ensure MUSCLE is on your system path as described at https://www.drive5.com/muscle/manual/install.html
+3. If MUSCLE is still not executing, you can provide the path to your MUSCLE executable using the -mp flag
+4. conda activate tcrcomp
+5. pip3 install weblogo
+6. sudo port install ghostscript

+We are working on a more efficient implementation of the above for production of publication-quality logos.
+In the interim, cluster motifs can be generated using gliph2 (recorded in modules/gliph/lib/metarepertoire_cluster.csv).

 *** Citation ***